agraef/midizap/README.md

 C5 CC80[64]
 ~~~

 On the left-hand side of a translation, there are two additional suffixes `=` and `~` for incremental `CC` and `PB` messages which are most useful with pure MIDI translations, which is why we deferred their discussion until now.
-If the "up" and "down" sequences for these messages are the same, the `=` suffix can be used to indicate that the same sequence should be output for both increments and decrements.
+If the increment and decrement sequences for these messages are the same, the `=` suffix can be used to indicate that this sequence should be output for both increments and decrements.
 For instance, to map the modulation wheel (`CC1`) to the volume controller (`CC7`):

 ~~~
 CC1= CC7